akka/akka/akka-docs/src/main/paradox/remoting-artery.md

  * `/user/thirdGroup/actor4/actor5`

 Messages destined for actors not matching any of these patterns are sent using the default channel as before.

+The large messages channel can still not be used for extremely large messages, a few MB per message at most.
+An alternative is to use the @ref:[Reliable delivery](typed/reliable-delivery.md) that has support for automatically @ref[splitting up large messages](typed/reliable-delivery.md#chunk-large-messages) and assemble them again on the receiving side.

 ### External, shared Aeron media driver